Benjamin-K-Philip/Endogenous-Growth-Simulation-Interactive-Romer-R-D-Model-Dashboard/README.md

 ## Actors of the Simulation Design:
-➤ **Laborers:** The total workforce is split into two groups which are
+➤ **Laborers:** The total workforce is split into two groups which are:
    - **Production Workers:** These are the people who make the things we use every day.
    - **Researchers (R&D):** The Researchers are the people who come up with ideas and designs for things.